 Connection and tapping fees have the greatest financial impact on residents of existing homes.
 Unlike new residential development, where the connection and tapping fee costs are included in total construction costs and financed accordingly, existing residents must pay these fees from their own resources or by securing a loan from a local bank.
-In addition to these fees, the residents must also pay the costs to extend a sewer lateral from the lateral stub provided to the point of interconnection with the building sewer.
+In addition to these fees, the residents must also pay the costs to extend a sewer lateral from the lateral stub provided to the point of interconnection with the building sewer or to the grinder pump.